qcastel/github-actions-maven-release/README.md

 ```

 ### Customise the default branch
-You may not release from your master branch.
-You can customise the branch name, here `release`, as follows:
+You may not want to release from your master branch, which is currently the default branch setup by this github action.
+You can customise the branch name you want to release on, here `release`, as follows:

 ```yaml
         with: